EMarquer/genmorpho/README.md

   - [`load_lightning`](#load_lightning)

 ## GenMorpho model
+### Model architecture
+Please see "Solving Morphological Analogies Through Generation" (Kevin Chan, Shane Peter Kaszefski-Yaschuk, Camille Saran, Esteban Marquer, Miguel Couceiro, 2022) for details.

+### Model files
+Currently, we do not chare the picked files of the models (50 models per language for each language is close to 8 GiB)

 ### Hyperparameters and training parameters
 Miscellaneous information about the training hyperparameters, which have the name of the arguments in the training script:
 | Hyperparameter | Default value | Description |